 ROWELL FUND ADVISORY BOARD MEMBERS

 John Ackerly was the President of ICT for 10 years and a founding staff member of ICT.
+He left his position as President in 2009 and has worked in the renewable energy sector since then, heading up the Alliance for Green Heat.
 John first went to Tibet in 1987 as a mountaineer and met Galen in 1988.
 John helped Galen with some of his Tibet publications and climbed with him numerous times in Yosemite Valley.
+John continues to serve as a board member of ICT and ICT Germany.

 John Jancik is President of ECHO Geophysical Corporation in Denver, Colorado and a long time supporter of environmental causes.
 He was a teammate of Galen and Bob Palais on the 1996 Top Of The World Expedition to the northernmost point of land on Earth off of the north coast of Greenland.
 In addition, John co-authored the book “Under The Midnight Sun” which featured numerous photographs of Galen’s work.